By 2020, improve water efficiency in manufacturing operations by 25 percent compared with a 2010 baseline.

 The largest portion of the product water footprints assessed as part of these studies came from the field, not the factory, which demonstrated significant opportunity to engage more directly with our agricultural ingredient suppliers in advancing sustainable water use.
 Guided in part by these assessments, to date, we have focused studies on the “blue,” green” and “grey” water footprints of sugar beets, orange juice and Coca-Cola® to help us pinpoint potential sustainability impacts in specific growing regions.

-Addressing the quantity of water used to grow our product ingredients is not enough, we also need to address the impact of that use as well.
+Addressing the quantity of water used to grow our product ingredients is not enough; we also need to address the impact of that use as well.
 Understanding impact is important, because large water footprints can be sustainable in water-rich areas, while very small water footprints might compromise sustainability in places where water is scarce.
-Gaining a clear understanding of impacts makes good environmental sense and provides us with better guidance for prioritizing areas of concern.
+Gaining a clear understanding of impacts makes good environmental sense and provides better guidance for prioritizing areas of concern.
 Coca-Cola Europe has proposed a methodology for water footprint sustainability assessments that considers impacts as well as water quantity.
-Read more about it.
+Read more about it here.
 Also, please see the section below and refer to the Sustainable Agriculture section of our Sustainability Report for more details on our efforts with suppliers.

 Focusing on Sustainable Agriculture Practices